-Select the Set button as soon as you have completed your change on a page ... the new settings are saved and activated on the DECT manager configuration.
+Select the Set button as soon as you have completed your change on a page ... the new settings are saved and activated in the configuration.

-Changes that have not been saved are lost if you move to another web page or the connection to the web configurator is lost, e.g., due to exceeding the time limit (+ page 20).
+Changes that have not been saved are lost if you move to another web page or the connection to the web configurator is lost, e.g., due to exceeding the time limit (→ p.
+29).